Last Updated on

 2. Aloe Vera

-Yoghurt is a natural exfoliator.
+Yoghurt is a natural exfoliator and one of the best home remedies for glowing skin in Winter.
 It contains lactic acid that helps dissolve dead skin cells, an essential function required for moisture to penetrate the skin.
-It also firms up the skin and moisturises it; just the antidote for dry and dull skin!
+It also firms the skin and moisturises it; just the antidote for dry and dull skin!
 You can mix it with a few drops of honey and lemon juice, and apply it on your face as a pack, washing it off after 15 to 20 minutes.

 Buttermilk in this context is a sibling of yoghurt, albeit the liquid version.
 The lactic acid content in buttermilk removes dead skin and blemishes and dark spots fade away with regular use.
 Simply rub buttermilk over dark spots or apply it on the face as a peel-off mask!